vipul-8840/Striver_SDE_Sheet/README.md

 - `BinarySearch/SquareRoot.cpp`: Contains the implementation of the `floorSqrt` function which finds the floor value of the square root of a number.
 - `BinarySearch/SearchRotated2.cpp`: Contains the implementation of the `search` function which searches for a target value in a rotated sorted array.
 - `BinarySearch/MinRotated.cpp`: Contains the implementation of the `findMin` function which finds the minimum element in a rotated sorted array.
+- `BinarySearch/PeakEl.cpp`: Contains the implementation of the `findPeakElement` function which finds a peak element in an array.
+- `BinarySearch/PeakEl2.cpp`: Contains the implementation of the `findPeakGrid` function which finds a peak element in a 2D matrix.

 ## Function Descriptions
 ### `void setZeroes(vector<vector<int>>& mat)`